 Springfield Armory Steps Up

 Springfield’s XD line has long been a solid, if not especially exciting, handgun.
-The XD was based on the Croatian military’s HS2000 pistol developed by firearms manufacturer HS Produkt, who also manufactured the XD.
+The XD was based on the Croatian military’s HS2000 pistol, developed by firearms manufacturer HS Produkt, which also manufactured the XD.

-Springfield’s new Echelon continues the Croatian collaboration.
+Springfield’s Echelon continues the Croatian collaboration.
 The Echelon is built around the now ubiquitous serialized chassis system, which Springfield calls the Central Operating Group (COG).
-The COG is the key to the design’s modularity.
+The COG is the key to the design’s modularity, which includes three different grip frame sizes, each with interchangeable backstraps.

 The slide is aggressively cut with deep front and rear serrations and front and rear cocking ears, easing slide manipulation.
 But these cocking ears are milled into the slide instead of sticking out, maintaining the gun’s streamlined profile.